multiversx/mx-sdk-py-cli/CLI.md

-  --metadata-not-readable                         ‼ mark the contract as NOT readable (default: readable) --metadata-payable                              ‼ mark the contract as payable (default: not payable) --metadata-payable-by-sc                        ‼ mark the contract as payable by SC (default: not payable by SC) --outfile OUTFILE                               where to save the output (default: stdout) --pem PEM                                       🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                               🔑 a JSON keyfile, if PEM not provided
+  --metadata-not-readable                         ‼ mark the contract as NOT readable (default: readable) --metadata-payable                              ‼ mark the contract as payable (default: not payable) --metadata-payable-by-sc                        ‼ mark the contract as payable by SC (default: not payable by SC) --abi ABI                                       the ABI file of the Multisig Smart Contract --outfile OUTFILE                               where to save the output (default: stdout) --pem PEM                                       🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                               🔑 a JSON keyfile, if PEM not provided